SavchenkoVladimir/magento-data-migration-example/app/code/Learn/Migration/MIGRATION_PLAN.md

  passwords, additional entities if needed
  - setup map_file and magento 1 key
  - create map.xml from sample
+ - implement other config files like map-tier-price.xml etc. if needed
 9. Run migrate:settings and resolve errors if exist.
 10. Run migrate:data and check errors.
 11. Exclude tables and fields in according to migration.log and the ticket requirements